divyasai2004/SS/README.md

 # 📘 SyllabusSeal

-SyllabusSeal is a beautiful and responsive web platform designed to help **BSc IT** and **BSc CS** students access crystal clear, semester-wise notes, upload resources, view feedback, and explore student guidance material — all in one place.
+SyllabusSeal is a beautiful and responsive web platform designed to help **TechUndergrads** students access crystal clear, semester-wise notes, upload resources, view feedback, and explore student guidance material — all in one place.

 ## 🚀 Features